signalfx/tracing-examples/zipkin-brave-java/README.md

 [./src/main/java/com/signalfx/tracing/examples/brave/App.java](./src/main/java/com/signalfx/tracing/examples/brave/App.java)
 for the code and more information.

-Brave's relationship to the OpenTracing API is [rather tenuous](https://github.com/opentracing/opentracing.io/issues/258) so we don't recommend using the [OpenTracing adapter for Brave](https://github.com/openzipkin-contrib/brave-opentracing/) at this time.
+You can use the [OpenTracing adapter for Brave](https://github.com/openzipkin-contrib/brave-opentracing/) to make use of the OpenTracing instrumentation available for Java (see [Other Resources](#other-resources)).
 This example uses Brave directly.

 ## Building